 Are you looking for a kid-friendly Easter treat to make this year?
 The bunny butt recipes are super adorable and we think your kids would love them too.
-We think you would love these kid-friendly treats too.
+We think you would love these kid-friendly Easter Bunny Butt Desserts too.

 I’m super impressed with the creativity that some of these bloggers have in order to create these adorable bunny tail recipes to share with everyone.
 Whether you are looking for cookies, cupcakes, cake, brownies and more, we found the top Easter bunny butt recipes to share with you.